kubermatic/docs/content/tutorials/03-create-cluster/_index.en.md

 ![Overview of cluster settings](03-create-cluster-api-tokens.png)

 If you entered a valid API token, your node settings will be pre-filled:

 ![Overview of cluster settings with prefilled node section](03-create-cluster-node-settings.png)

 Scroll down to choose or add an SSH key.
 You can choose one of the keys you already created for the project, or create a new one.

+You can assign labels to your nodes.
+You can also set [node taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) which is a property that allows your node to repel certain pods.

 The chosen SSH key will be used for authentication for the default user (e.g. `ubuntu` for Ubuntu images) on all worker nodes.
 When you click on `Next`, you will see a summary and the cluster creation will start after you confirm by clicking `Create`.